inBeat/inbeat-website/content/top-influencers/instagram/turkey/izmir/_index.md

 ---
-title: Top 10 Instagram Influencers In Izmir in 2023
+title: Top 10 Instagram Influencers In Izmir In 2023
 description: >-
   Find top Instagram influencers in Izmir in 2023.
-Most popular hashtags: #outfit #bornova #bucayikesfet.
+Most popular hashtags: #izmir #photooftheday #amatormusic.
 platform: Instagram
-hits: 1646
+hits: 1473
-text_top: See the most popular Instagram accounts on inBeat.
+text_top: See the top-rated Instagram profiles on inBeat.
-text_bottom: Our platform holds 1646 Instagram influencers like this in Izmir, Turkey for you to collaborate.
+text_bottom: Our database holds 1473 Instagram influencers like this in Izmir, Turkey for you to work with.
 profiles:
-  - username: "dogatincer"
+  - username: "melisnalbantlar"
     fullname: >-
-      Doğa Atınçer
+      Melis Nalbantlar
     bio: >-
-      İzmir
+      •izmir
     location: "Turkey"
-    followers: 5770
+    followers: 68036
-    engagement: 636
+    engagement: 153
-    commentsToLikes: 0.032379
+    commentsToLikes: 0.013012
-    id: ck9we6xaliw1q0j78fzjn2bhw
+    id: ck6typsff55if0j71fnvqx6mb
     verified: false
     hashtags: ""
   - username: "sudedora"